ekinderdiyok/ekinderdiyok/README.md

 # Hi there, I'm Ekin.
 Welcome to my GitHub profile where I showcase my data analytics portfolio!

 I am a data analyst trained in 𝚿behavioral-, 🌐network-, and 🧠neuroscience.
 I am open to work.
+You can find my contact information on the left, just below my profile picture.

 ### Projects
 | Name | Description | Technologies | Repo |